 Being a small town, Peterman does not have a public transit system used by locals to get to and from work.

-The overall education level of Peterman is somewhat higher than in the average US city of 21.84%: 25.81% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Peterman who are college-educated is somewhat higher than the average US community of 21.84%: 25.81% of adults in Peterman have at least a bachelor's degree.

 The per capita income in Peterman in 2022 was $86,358, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $345,432 for a family of four.
 However, Peterman contains both very wealthy and poor people as well.